pangolinjs/core/README.md

 Another great feature is `@import`.
 Importing other Sass files concatenates all of these files into one large Stylesheet.

 This styleguide splits the CSS into small parts.
 This ensures a far better organization of style declarations.
 Each component sits in it's own file and is re-usable across the project.
-See [Handlebars-Section](#handlebars) for detailed information about componentization.
+See [Nunjucks-Section](#nunjucks) for detailed information about componentization.

 ### JavaScript
 Located in `src/js`.

-### Handlebars
+### Nunjucks
 Located in `src/html`.